Detrital zircon geochronology: By spot nature

 Apart from analytical methods, researchers would isolate core or rim ages for analysis.
 Normally, core ages would be used as crystallization age as they are first generated and least disturbed part in zircon grains.
 On the other hand, rim ages can be used to track peak metamorphism as they are first in contact with certain temperature and pressure condition.
 Researchers may utilize these different spot natures to reconstruct the geological history of a basin.

 Application of detrital zircon ages

 Maximum depositional age

-One of the most important information we can get from detrital zircon ages is the maximum depositional age of the referring sedimentary unit.
+Some of the most important information we can get from detrital zircon ages is the maximum depositional age of the referring sedimentary unit.
 The sedimentary unit cannot be older than the youngest age of the analyzed detrital zircons because the zircon should have existed before the rock formation.
 This provides useful age information to rock strata where fossils are unavailable, such as the terrestrial successions during Precambrian or pre-Devonian times.
 Practically, maximum depositional age is averaged from a cluster of youngest age data or the peak in age probability because the youngest U-Pb age within a sample is almost always younger with uncertainty.